 A true distributor partner is your information source to product knowledge and application information.
 Distributor experts should cover the spectrum of product breadth including everything from safety and switchgear to lighting and datacom.

-Using these steps, you can increase project efficiency and reduce costs across your construction projects.
+Using these steps and a defined materials management strategy, you can increase project efficiency and reduce costs across your construction projects.